 No, in accordance with the new rule, a provisional unlawful presence waiver is automatically revoked if the alien, at any time before or after the approval of the provisional unlawful presence waiver, or before the immigrant visa is issued, reenters or attempts to reentered the United States without being admitted or paroled.

 35. Do I need an attorney to apply for a provisional unlawful presence waiver?

 We recommend that you consult with an immigration attorney experienced in inadmissibility waiver process before you apply.
 Careful review of your case will help determine whether you qualify for the new process or whether any additional grounds of inadmissibility apply.

 Our office has extensive experience focused on various waivers of inadmissibility.
 Our attorneys will help you determine whether provisional waiver processing is the best solution for your immigration case.
-Feel free to contact our office for your free initial consultation and waiver eligibility assessment.
+Feel free to contact our office for your initial consultation and waiver eligibility assessment.

 Watch our You Tube I-601A video here